ngochoaitn/gpm-login-private-server-docker/README.md

 chmod +x click-once-mac.sh
 ./click-once-mac.sh
 ```
-- Step 4: (optional): If you want to save the profile on S3, log in to the private server (default port 80) and configure the "Storage setting"in the GUI.
+- Step 4: (optional, recommend): If you want to save the profile on S3, log in to the private server (default port 80) and configure the "Storage setting"in the GUI.
 - Step 5 (optional): Enable Docker to start automatically on system startup
 - Step 6 (optional): Change the Docker resource path